pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 To make the bottom half of our screen green grass, we'll start with a left of 0, a right of 599, a top of 300, and a bottom of zero.
+The order of the statements is important, make sure you put in your command after the ``start_render`` and before the ``finish_render``.

 .. literalinclude:: draw_rect.py
     :language: python
     :linenos:
     :emphasize-lines: 24

+Your window should look like this:

 .. image:: grass.png
    :width: 35%

 Sometimes we don't want to specify a rectangle by left-right-top-bottom.
-There is also an option to specify it by center, width, and height using the draw_rectangle_filled_ function.
-For example this displays a tree trunk:
+There is also an option to specify it by center x, center y, width, and height using the draw_rectangle_filled_ function.
+For example this code displays a tree trunk:

 .. _draw_rectangle_filled: https://arcade.academy/arcade.html#arcade.draw_rectangle_filled